carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 ## What's new
 ### v3.3.1
-Add support for PICO_BOARD pico2
+* Add support for PICO_BOARD pico2.
+* Fix year and month calculation in `get_fattime`, which is used for file timestamps in FatFs.
 ### v3.3.0
 Add support for running without Chip Select (CS) (formerly Slave Select [SS]).
 See [Running without Chip Select (CS) (formerly Slave Select [SS])](#running-without-chip-select-cs-formerly-slave-select-ss).
 ### v3.2.0